pagliares/jdbc-hands-on/README.md

 11 - LimitedRowsResultSetBetterSolution
    - This example project illustrates one way to limit the number or results (rows) in a resultset using the LIMIT clause in SQL
    - This solution is better than the one provided in the LimitedRowsResultSetBadSolution since it has better performance
-   - This solution also does not has problems with try with resources feature of Java SE
+   - This solution also does not has problems with try with resources feature of Java SE.

+12 - PreparedStatement
+   - This example project demonstrates how we can use SQL queries with parameters filtering the results returned by the database engine.
+   - It demonstrates, for instance, how to retrivev the Guests who lives in the California state - CA.